rohansingh/rohansingh.github.com/source/_posts/2012-01-09-the-inner-platform-effect.markdown

-Today [someone on Hacker News](http://news.ycombinator.com/item?id=3442497) posted a link to the [Wikipedia article on the inner-platform effect](http://en.wikipedia.org/wiki/Inner-platform_effect), which is "the tendency of software architects to create a system so customizable as to become a replica, and often a poor replica, of the software development platform they are using.
+Today [someone on Hacker News](http://news.ycombinator.com/item?id=3442497) posted a link to the [Wikipedia article on the inner-platform effect](http://en.wikipedia.org/wiki/Inner-platform_effect), which is "the tendency of software architects to create a system so customizable as to become a replica, and often a poor replica, of the software development platform they are using."

 One of my favorite parts of the article (emphasis mine):